Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Proposed Solver via MM algorithm

 \section{Proposed Solver via MM algorithm}

-The resolution of Problem (\ref{optimize}) poses several challenges, primarily due to the presence of a quartic nonconvex objective function (\ref{SINR}) and a nonconvex constraint (\ref{communication constrain}).
-This section aims to address these difficulties by initially reformulating the objective function into a more manageable form.
+This section aims to address the aforementioned difficulties by initially reformulating the objective function into a more tractable form.
 Subsequently, we employ the AO method to solve the reformulated problem.
-The optimization of beamforming matrices is accomplished using an MM-SDP algorithm, whereas the reflecting coefficients are optimized by reformulating the problem as an sum of square form (SOS) expression and then solving it through SDR.
+In particular, the optimization of beamforming matrices is accomplished by using an MM-semidefinite programming (SDP) algorithm, whereas the reflecting coefficients are optimized by reformulating the problem as a sum of square form (SOS) expression and then solving it through the SDR algorithm.

-\subsection{Reformulation of the objective function}
+\subsection{Reformulation of the Objective Function}